Load Encoding for Learning AC-OPF: Background

 \subsection{AC Optimal Power Flow}

 The AC Optimal Power Flow (OPF) determines the most economical generation dispatch balancing the load and generation in a power network (grid).
-A power network $\bm{\mathcal N}$ is represented as a graph $(N, E)$, where the set of nodes $N$ represent buses and the set of edges $E$ represent branches (including AC/DC transmission lines and transformers).
+A power network $\bm{\mathcal N}$ is represented as a graph $(N, E)$, where the set of nodes $N$ represent buses and the set of edges $E$ represent branches.
 Since edges in $E$ are directed, $E^R$ is used to denote arcs in the reverse direction.
 The AC power flow equations are expressed in terms of complex quantities for voltage $V$, admittance $Y$, and power $S$.
-Model~\ref{model:ac_opf} presents the AC OPF formulation, with variables and parameters in the complex domain.
+Model~\ref{model:ac_opf} presents an AC OPF formulation, with variables and parameters in the \textbf{complex domain} for ease of presentation.
 Superscripts $u$ and $l$ are used to indicate upper and lower bounds for variables.
 The objective function ${\cO}(\bm{S^g})$ captures the cost of the generator dispatch, with $\bm{S^g}$ denoting the vector of generator dispatch values $(S^g_i \:|\: i \in N)$.
 Constraint \eqref{eq:ac_0} sets the voltage angle of an arbitrary slack bus $s \in N$ to zero to eliminate numerical symmetries.
-Constraints \eqref{eq:ac_1} bound the voltage magnitudes, and constraints \eqref{eq:ac_2} limit the voltage angle differences for every branch.
+Constraints \eqref{eq:ac_1} bound the voltage magnitudes for every bus, and constraints \eqref{eq:ac_2} limit the voltage angle differences for every branch.
 Constraints \eqref{eq:ac_3} enforce the generator output $S^g_i$ to stay within its limits $[S^{gl}_i, S^{gu}_i]$.
 Constraints \eqref{eq:ac_4} impose the line flow limits $s_{ij}^{u}$ on all the line flow variables $S_{ij}$.
 Constraints \eqref{eq:ac_5} capture Kirchhoff's Current Law enforcing the flow balance of generations $S^g_i$, loads $S^d_i$, and branch flows $S_{ij}$ across every node.
-Finally, constraints \eqref{eq:ac_6} capture Ohm's Law describing the AC power flow $S_{ij}$ across lines/transformers.
+Finally, constraints \eqref{eq:ac_6} capture Ohm's Law describing the nonlinear and nonconvex AC power flow $S_{ij}$ across lines/transformers.